 3. Predictable and consistent design

 Predictability and consistency are key for users with cognitive disabilities.
 They often rely on consistency in how websites are structured and designed, so they don’t have to relearn how to navigate the same website every time they visit.
-Using familiar icons, buttons, and layouts can go a long way in reducing cognitive load.

 Example:

 In the Apple iOS Settings app, every screen follows a predictable layout: section headers, toggle switches, and consistent icons.
-This design is mirrored across Apple’s system apps, allowing users—especially those with ADHD or memory difficulties—to rely on pattern recognition and avoid unnecessary mental effort.
+This design is mirrored across Apple’s system apps, allowing users (especially those with ADHD or memory difficulties) to rely on pattern recognition and avoid unnecessary mental effort.

 4. Interactive elements and feedback